Skip to content

 CpuUser After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The percentage of CPU in user space.

 GlobalPartitionCount After the cluster enters the ACTIVE state.
-Cluster Name The number of partitions across all topics in the cluster (excluding replicas).
-Since GlobalPartitionCount excludes replicas, the sum of PartitionCount values may be higher than the GlobalPartitionCount value when the topic replication factor is greater than 1.
+Cluster Name The number of partitions in all topics in the cluster (excluding replicas).
+Since GlobalPartitionCount does not include replicas, the sum of PartitionCount values can be higher than the GlobalPartitionCount value when the replication factor of the topic is greater than 1.

 GlobalTopicCount After the cluster enters the ACTIVE state.
 Cluster Name The total number of topics across all brokers in the cluster.